drug trends

 What are the Recent Drug Trends that Could be Enticing Your Child?

-This post is an interview of David Heckenlively, MS, MFT, CEO and Therapeutic Consultant who shares the recent drug trends among teens.
-His website is Integrated Teen Services, solutions and support for at risk adolescents and their families.
+This post is an interview with David Heckenlively, MS, MFT, CEO and Therapeutic Consultant, who shares the recent drug trends among teens.
+His website is Integrated Teen Services, solutions and support for at-risk adolescents and their families.

-At that time I was new to the world of substance use.
-I really cannot imagine trying to make these decisions on my own without guidance.
-Searching online for treatment centers and reading lists of facilities, is overwhelming, to say the least.
+At that time, I was new to the world of substance use.
+I really cannot imagine making these decisions on my own without guidance.
+Searching online for treatment centers and reading lists of facilities is overwhelming, to say the least.

 Here is David’s interview.